Metsä (theme park): History

-On June 30, 2015, FinTech Global Incorporated announced that it would building Moomin based theme park Metsä (meaning "forest" in Finnish) in Hannō City, Saitama Prefecture.
+On June 30, 2015, FinTech Global Incorporated announced that it would build Moomin based theme park Metsä (meaning "forest" in Finnish) in Hannō City, Saitama Prefecture.
 The park will be developed on approximately 187,000 square meters of land around Lake Miyazawa and will feature a paid Moomin zone and a free public zone.

 FinTech Global bought land from Seibu Railway, which had been operating leisure facilities in the area, for the price of 600 million yen.
 Initially, they considered establishing a small-scale theme park in urban areas such as Tachikawa.
 In the end, however, they decided to acquire land around Lake Miyazawa, believing that "the essence of Moomin cannot be captured without forests and lakes."

 The opening of the theme park was postponed multiple times.
 The park was initially planned to start operation in 2015 to mark the 100th birthday of Finnish writer Tove Jansson.
 On June 30, 2015, it was announced that the opening would be delayed until 2017 at the earliest.
 On December 6, 2016, the opening date was further delayed to spring 2019.

 A groundbreaking ceremony was held on June 30, 2017.
 After completion on October 3, 2018, the "Metsä Village" in the public zone opened on November 9, 2018, followed by the opening of "Moominvalley Park" on March 16, 2019.